zd3sf/esphome-docs/components/remote_transmitter.rst

 Configuration variables:

 - **wand_id** (**Required**, int): The wand ID to send, as a hex integer.
 See the dumper output for your wand ID.
-- **magnitude** (*Optional*, int): The magnitude of swishes and swirls of the want to transmit.
+- **magnitude** (*Optional*, int): The magnitude of swishes and swirls the wand should transmit.
 See the dumper output for examples.
 If omitted, sends 0xFFFF (which the real wand never uses).
 - All other options from :ref:`remote_transmitter-transmit_action`.

 .. _remote_transmitter-transmit_midea:

 ``remote_transmitter.transmit_midea`` **Action**

 This :ref:`action <config-action>` sends a 40-bit Midea code to a remote transmitter.
 8-bits of checksum added automatically.

 .. code-block:: yaml